-Here’s what you should do to know your best day of the week to send B2B marketing emails:
+How to find out your best day of the week to send B2B marketing emails

 - Identify the needs and behaviour of your target audience.
 Do they absolutely need to know about something at the start of the week?
 Which timezone do they live in?